apache/jackrabbit-oak/oak-doc/src/site/markdown/query/oak-run-indexing.md

   are valid
 * Level 2 - Specified as `--index-consistency-check=2`.
 Performs a more through check to determine if all index files are valid and no corruption has happened.
 This check is slower

+It would generate a report in `<output dir>/index-consistency-check-report.txt`

 Supported for only Lucene indexes.